 You want the best compromise of size, sound quality, and features.
 The Jabra Elite 85t are close to the top in every category, even if they don't explicitly win in any.

 You need a compact pair of wireless earbuds with ANC.
 Good ANC and small earbuds are still fairly hard to come by, and Jabra pulled it off beautifully with the Elite 85t.

 You make a lot of phone calls.
 The Elite 85t have some of the best microphones and background noise cancelation you can find in a pair of wireless earbuds.

 You shouldn't buy these if...

 You want to wear them while working out.
 There are better workout earbuds out there, and the IPX4 rating on the Elite 85t won't cut it.

 You don't need ANC.
-At $230, you can find cheaper wireless earbuds that don't require you pay extra for features you won't use.
+You can find cheaper wireless earbuds that don't require you pay extra for features you won't use.

 You want something more compact.
 The Elite 75t are smaller and cheaper, and offer 90% of the experience.